 Matthew's monograph The Meaning of 'Ought': Beyond Descriptivism and Expressivism in Metaethics was published by Oxford University Press in 2016.

-Current research interestsMatthew's research has five interrelated strands. (i) Metaethics, especially the meaning of ethical statements and the nature of ethical concepts, (ii) Normative thought and language, especially the meaning of ‘ought’ and the nature of rules and norms, (iii) Epistemology, especially epistemic norms and the nature of doxastic agency and virtue, (iv) Philosophy of Language, especially the theory of meaningfulness and the interaction between semantics and metasemantics, (v) Political Philosophy, especially the role of public discourse, civil disobedience and the speech-act of protest.
+Current research interestsMatthew's research has five interrelated strands. (i) Metaethics, especially the meaning of ethical statements and the nature of ethical concepts, (ii) Normative thought and language, especially the meaning of ‘ought’ and the nature of rules and norms, (iii) Epistemology, especially epistemic norms and the nature of doxastic agency and virtue, (iv) Philosophy of Language, especially the theory of meaningfulness, the interaction between semantics and metasemantics, and speech-act theory, (v) Political Philosophy, especially the role of public discourse, civil disobedience and the speech-act of protest.

 Matthew organised Should You Trust What You Hear (About Science): An Enlightenment Debate: Hume vs. Reid, a public debate at the Edinburgh International Science Festival in 2015.